-How to add ombré effect color to the edges of your Business cards and extra tips to add the perfect content.
+How to add ombré effect color to the edges of your business cards and extra tips to add the perfect content to them

 In this post, I am going to share a simple way to add extra flair to your business cards by coloring the edges.
 I am also sharing a video in case you like that format better!!

 One of the very first things I did when starting my business was to create business cards, in a world of Internat it feels so nice to be able to handle cool business cards and hopefully make whoever receive it, remember YOU each time they see it.

 Whether you have a business, blog or just need to hand your phone number, business cards are a must!